FIS360 is helping a leading group of the UK’s robotics and artificial intelligence researchers to inform and align research with industry need.

 Supported by our activities, RAIN is currently involved in a number of collaborations, technology demonstrations and active deployment trials.
 Active discussions on potential projects are ongoing with site license companies including DSRL (Dounreay Site Restoration Ltd), Magnox, and EDF and with Tier 2 suppliers Wood, JFN, Cavendish Nuclear, Babcock, and Nuvia.

-By supporting RAIN’s engagement with DSRL, our FIS360 experts played a pivotal role in the successful active deployment trial of the University of Manchester’s Vega robotic platform at DSRL’s nuclear reactor research facility in March 2020.
-As a result of effective engagement and communications, DSRL had enough confidence in the Vega platform to proceed with on-site trials in a low activity environment, instead of limiting trials to mock-up conditions as would be common practice.
+By supporting RAIN’s engagement with DSRL, our FIS360 experts played a pivotal role in the successful active deployment trial of the University of Manchester’s Lyra robotic platform at DSRL’s nuclear reactor research facility in March 2020.
+As a result of effective engagement and communications, DSRL had enough confidence in the Lyra platform to proceed with on-site trials in a low activity environment, instead of limiting trials to mock-up conditions as would be common practice.

-RAIN is now developing additional sensors for the Vega platform, and is in discussion with DSRL regarding further active deployment.
+RAIN is now developing additional sensors for the Lyra platform, and is in discussion with DSRL regarding further active deployment.
 A further potential active deployment with DSRL and RAIN partner, the University of Nottingham, is also in development.

 We are also currently supporting RAIN partner Oxford University as they work with Ross Robotics on a feasibility project for reconfigurable, multi-sensor 3D navigation technology for rugged all terrain mobility.